MindscapeHQ/raygun4py/README.rst

   flask.Provider(app, 'your_apikey').attach()

-The `flask.Provider` constructor can also take an optional `config` argument.
-This should be a standard `Dict` of supported options, as shown in advanced configuration below.
-It also returns the underlying `RaygunSender`, which you may decide to use elsewhere.
+The :code:`flask.Provider` constructor can also take an optional :code:`config` argument.
+This should be a standard :code:`Dict` of supported options, as shown in advanced configuration below.
+It also returns the underlying :code:`RaygunSender`, which you may decide to use elsewhere.

 WSGI
 ++++